CHURCHILL: VICTORY SIGN

 Later upon the artist’s arrival in New York City, Marius Hauge would sponsor a series of giant portrait heads of Sir Winston Churchill.

-In this regard, it’s worth noting that Marius Hague’s father, Jens Christian Hauge, was the leader of The Norwegian Resistance during World War 2, and as such a confidant of Winston Churchill.
+Marius Hague’s father, Jens Christian Hauge, was the leader of The Norwegian Resistance during World War 2, and as such a confidant of Winston Churchill.